OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-8/instructions.md

 ```
 {: codeblock}

 Now let's create a new Integration Test that will perform the same test, but inside a running container.
-In the Barista project, add the following dependencies to the `pom.xml` file in the `<dependencies>` element:
+In the **barista** project, add the following dependencies to the `/home/project/open-liberty-masterclass/start/barista/pom.xml` file in the `<dependencies>` element:

 ```XML
         <!-- For MicroShed Testing -->